assyrianic/Tagha/documentation/ISA.md

 ## fle
 same as `ile` but for floating point values.
 Math is done for the largest data width that's enabled (meaning if both doubles and floats are used, `fle` will perform on doubles, regardless whether floats are defined or not).

-## setc
-stores the conditional flag to a register.

 ## f32tof64